-7. The custodial power of attorney granted in this form is further limited by these instructions: 5 custodial power of attorney granted in this form ding concerning custody of or the allocation of d(ren) listed above.
-9. The custodial power of attorney granted i shall continue to be effective even if I become in this form shall take effect immediately.
-It disabled, incapacitated, or incompetent.
-10. The custodial power of attorney granted is writing and notify Third party's name 11.
-A person or entity that relies on this custo obligation to make any further inquiry or inveto act as described in this document.
-Revocation effective as to a person or entity that relies on of the revocation. stigation into the authority of the attorney Signed this day of , 20 (Parent's Signature) District of Columbia This document was acknowledged before me o on (Date) by (name of parent) (Signature of notarial officer) My commission expires:
+7. The custodial power of attorney granted in this form is further limited by these instructions: 8.
+As set forth in D.C.
+Code § 21-2301, the cus does not affect my rights in any future proceeding parental rights and responsibilities for the child( ng concerning custody of or the allocation of 9.
+The custodial power of attorney granted in shall continue to be effective even if I become di 10.
+The custodial power of attorney granted in writing and notify in in 11.
+A person or entity that relies on this custod obligation to make any further inquiry or investito act as described in this document.
+Revocation effective as to a person or entity that relies on it is of the revocation. gation into the authority of the attorney of this custodial power of attorney is not Signed this day of , 20 (Parent's Signature) District of Columbia This document was acknowledged before me on (Date) by (name of parent) (Signature of notarial officer) My commission expires:

-Other Primary Caregiver (OPC) Form - 2021-22 School Year
+Other Primary Caregiver (OPC) Form - 2023-24 School Year

 Use this form to verify that the enrolling student is under the care of "Other Primary Caregiver."
-School officials should only collect this form if the person enrolling the student is NOT the parent, legal guardian, or court appointed custodian of the student and whose parent, custodian, or guardian is unable to supply such care and support due to serious family hardship.
+School officials should only collect this form if the person enrolling the student is NOT the parent, legal guardian, or court appointed custodian of the student and whose parent, custodian of the student and whose parent, custodian, or guardian is unable to supply such care and support due to serious family hardship.

-Step One: Determine if you are an Other Primary Caregiver.
+Step One: Determine if you are an OPC.

 An "Other Primary Caregiver" is a person other than a parent or court-appointed custodian or guardian who is the primary provider of care or control and support to a student who resides with him or her, and whose parent, custodian, or guardian is unable to supply such care and support due to serious family hardship.
-Other Primary Caregivers must establish DC residency as required on the DC Residency Verification Form, in addition to establishing his/her status as an "Other Primary Caregiver."
+OPCs must establish DC residency as required on the DC Residency Verification Form, in addition to establishing his/her status as an "Other Primary Caregiver."
 See reverse for definition of care or control and substantial support.